| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 lack of the mechanical control of the quickly manufactured

-More complications due to long anesthesia
+component More complications due to long anesthesia

 time, more bleeding, higher risk of postoperative infection.